OValery16/TransferCL/README.md

 TransferCL is an open source deep learning framework which has been designed to run on mobile devices.
 The goal is to enable mobile devices to tackle complex deep learning oriented-problem reserved to desktop computers.
 This project has been initiated by the parallel and distributed processing laboratory at [National Taiwan University](https://www.ntu.edu.tw).
+Olivier Valery develloped this tool during his PhD at National Taiwan University.
 TransferCL is released under Mozilla Public Licence 2.0.

 ### 1. Why TransferCL ?